ndronos/c-nomorph/is-Punk-Rock/README.md

 because the declarations... like `int list[100]`auto-allocate memory.
 When the scope in which the declaration was made comes to a close, auto-allocated memory is auto-allocated.
+Conversely, memory you manually allocated via `malloc` exists until you manually free it (ot the end of the program).
+This sort of longevity is sometimes desirable.
+Also, an array cannot be resized after it is initialized, whereas manually allocated memoty can be.
+Other differences between manually and automatically allocated memory ...

 (Klemens, 2015) C 101 pp. 358-359
 ```
+- Automatic, Static, and Manual Memory pp. 123